mslinn/dependencyReport/README.md

  1. This step adds the tasks defined in the plug-in to your SBT project.
  The new tasks are `compile:dependency-report` and `test:dependency-report`.
- Perform on of the following two steps.
+ Perform one of the following two steps.

     a.
 If your project has a top-level `build.sbt`, add this anywhere in that file (remember that file requires double-spacing):
 ````
 com.micronautics.dependencyReport.DependencyReport.dependencyReportSettings